ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 }
 ```

+Notice that the S3 policy is not defined in the `eb-role` setup.
+This is expected because the S3 access permission in `account-a` is no longer relevant as the bucket is located in `account-b`, the policy will be delegated to S3 role in `account-b` instead.

 Moving to `account-b` role setup, we need to bring the S3 policies defined in `account-a` earlier which lets the fluentd S3 to work to `account-b`.
-The S3 policies definition are still the same, we only need to refer it in our `inline_policy`.
+The S3 policies definition is still the same, we only need to refer it in our `inline_policy`.

 ```json
 resource "aws_iam_role" "s3_role" {